valentindotxyz/algolia-dashboard/README.md

 Install dependencies for both the Back-end API as well as the Front-end.

-### `yarn start`
+### `yarn launch`

-Runs the Front-end app in development mode on [http://localhost:8080](http://localhost:3000).<br />
+Runs the Front-end app in development mode on [http://localhost:3000](http://localhost:3000).<br />
 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### `yarn start`

+Builds the Front-end app in production mode and serves the API on [http://localhost:8080](http://localhost:8080).<br />

 ### `yarn build`